On November 4, 2008, Minnesota voters approved the Clean Water, Land & Legacy Amendment to the constitution to:

 Specifics about projects funded through BWSR are available at our Clean Water Stories page.

-Additionally, the Legislative Coordinating Commission (LCC) maintains the website Minnesota's Legacy, Watch the progress, to help Minnesotans monitor how these dollars are spent.
+Additionally, the Legislative Coordinating Commission (LCC) maintains the Minnesota's Legacy website to help Minnesotans monitor how these dollars are spent.

 BWSR is committed to promoting Clean Water Fund projects, and we encourage you to also promote Clean Water Fund projects that are underway in your location.
 For your use, we've developed three news release templates: